-Prison Decongestion Bill Underway – Gbajabiamila - Nigeria Today
+Prison decongestion Bill underway – Gbajabiamila - Nigeria Today

 “If each state has about three or five prisons we are talking about over 100 prisons across the country and that will help to reduce congestion.

-“It should be a state matter because these people are tried for state offences mostly,’’ Gbajabiamila said.
-(NAN)
+“It should be a state matter because these people are tried for state offences mostly,’’ Gbajabiamila said

-The post Prison Decongestion Bill Underway – Gbajabiamila appeared first on leadership.ng.
+The post Prison decongestion Bill underway – Gbajabiamila appeared first on Vanguard News.

 Do you something awesome to share with the world?
 Click here to share